Connection configuration

 - Grant

-Related concepts
+Related documentation

 - Source configuration – How to create sources using connections

-- Authentication & Authorization – Permission model details
+- Authentication & authorization – Permission model details